 If you want to add a little DOT on the end of it… last()=0

-By the end of this blog, you will understand how to make a sparkline chart, and we will show you screenshots to guide you through every step.
+By the end of this blog, you will understand how to build a sparkline chart, add a dot to the end of the line, and we will show you screenshots to guide you through each step.

 6 steps to make a sparkline chart in Tableau Desktop.

 - build a calculation using if last()=0 then MEASURE end

 - sync your axis

 - hide the indicator

 Here are the corresponding screenshots to help you see what’s happening.

 #1 Building a Sparkline chart – Open Tableau Desktop.